 What baby steps can you take this week to move the needle on those goals?
 Write them down as goals for the week and even schedule time to accomplish them.

-Productivity Tip #2: Ditch the giant to-do list and pick ONLY 2-3 things to focus on per day.
+Another tip is to ditch the giant to-do list and pick ONLY 2-3 things to focus on per day.

 We tend to make lists that are 4-5x longer than we can actually accomplish in one day.
-Plus, those lists are things that aren’t helping towards the weeks goals anyways.
+Plus, those lists are things that aren’t helping towards the week’s goals anyways.

-Instead pick 2-3 things for each day to focus on for the day.
-Those are your must dos, where you spend your time and when they are done you can feel done and accomplished.
+Instead, pick 2-3 things for each day to focus on for the day.
+Those are your must-dos, where you spend your time and when they are done you can feel done and accomplished.

-Of course you can have other smaller things below, or reminders.
+Of course, you can have other smaller things below, or reminders.
 However, consider those as extras/bonus tasks only.
 They can be done tomorrow without any guilt.

 Bonus Tip: Write the bonus tasks on a post-it note that can easily move to the next day.

-Productivity Tip #3: Get to know your best times of day for certain tasks.
+Next, get to know your best times of day for certain tasks.

 Create a schedule that works with you, your body, and your family.
 If you create/write best in the morning, schedule time.
 That could mean getting up early a few times a week to focus.
 Or if you’re a night owl, then plan a couple days that week to not binge Netflix after the kids go to bed and instead get some work done.